How control is enforced

 No.

-It evaluates reasoning during inference.
+It is designed to constrain reasoning during inference.

 Control is applied without retraining.